 This coconut keto fudge brownies recipe is from my friend Megan Kelly.
-She has an incredible blog and is a Licensed Esthetician specializing in holistic nutrition, woman’s hormones, and spiritual health.
-Enjoy these coconut keto fudge brownies.
+She has an incredible site Renewing All Things – Biblically Based Health, Nutrition and Lifestyle specializing in neurobiology, healing, and mental health.

 Coconut Keto Fudge Brownies

 Yield 6 medium sized brownies

 - ½ cup of grass-fed butter

 - 6 pasture-raised eggs

 - 25 drops of chocolate stevia

 - 1 pinch of pink salt